-Two programs struggle for control over your resolv.conf of you’ve installed Debian from an IPv6-capable network.
+Two programs struggle for control over your resolv.conf if you’ve installed Debian from an IPv6-capable network.
+Take back control over DNS.

-A quick survey of the use of DNS SRV records for auto-configuration by email and calendar hosting service providers.
+A quick survey of the use of DNS SRV records for auto-configuration of email and calendar hosting services.
+Provider support is fairly good.

-Be wary when entering DNS TXT records in Linode DNS Manager.
+Be wary when entering DNS TXT records in the Linode DNS Manager.
+The web interface doesn’t properly normalize user input.

 A comparison review of six GeoDNS service providers.
 GeoDNS can help reduce latency by directing your website traffic to the nearest datacenter.